wp-plugins/auto-terms-of-service-and-privacy-policy/readme.txt

 8. Output of [my_terms_of_service_and_privacy_policy] after customizing this plugin.
 Creates in-page links for quick access.

 9. Scroll or Click to Privacy Policy when using [my_terms_of_service_and_privacy_policy] shortcode, further down the same page as the previous screenshot.
 Separated by horizontal line.
+== Changelog ==
+= Version: 1.1.2012.12.28 =
+* Changed shortcodes to return instead of echo, to fix the shortcode display issue.
+Thanks to <a href="http://profiles.wordpress.org/birgire" target="_blank">birgire</a>.
+* Fixed link anchor text to use the name specified in the settings, to fix the issue of displaying hard coded "Terms of Use" and "Privacy Policy" anchor text in the table of contents for the [my_terms_of_service_and_privacy_policy] shortcode.
+= Version: 1.0.2012.09.12 =
+* Initial release.